jmrjrmv/run_analysis/README.md

 2 - BEFORE RUNNING THE SCRIPT
 =============================

-a) Download the data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip the file in your working directory
+a) Download the data set "dataset.zip" given here ( or download it from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+b) decompress the file in your working directory

-This will create the "dataset" directory in your working directory with this following tree (figure with the main files) :
+c) A "dataset" directory is created in your working directory with this following tree (tree described here with the main files and directories) :

 	-dataset/